andriesfilmer/gtd/cheatsheets/vim.md

     :arg **/*.js                           " Set all *.js files and below current directory in :arg :argdo %s/pattern/replace/gce | update " Confirm updates in recursieve files

+## Registers

+    :reg                               " See registers
+    "ay                                " Yank selected text in register 'a'.
+    "ap                                " Past selected text form register 'a'. ctrl-ra                            " Past register a (in insert mode) ctrl-^                             " Go to last edit file #"

 ## Completions

-    Ctrl-p                             " Completion for al words from this file, other open files and registers.
+    Ctrl-p                             " Completion for al (back) words from this file, other open files and registers.
+    Ctrl-n                             " Completion for al (forward) words from this file, other open files and registers.
-    Ctrl-x + Ctr-]                     " Completion for words from ctags (if installed) Ctrl-x + Ctr-f                     " Completion for filenames Ctrl-x + Ctr-l                     " Completion for lines Ctrl-x + Ctr-o                     " Completion for methods (ominfunction must be on)
+    Ctrl-x + Ctr-]                     " Completion for tags Ctrl-x + Ctr-f                     " Completion for filenames Ctrl-x + Ctr-l                     " Completion for lines Ctrl-x + Ctr-o                     " Completion for methods (omnifunction must be on)

 ## Jumps in file